Are you trying to figure out what lens is best for insect photography?

 The 60mm F/2.8 Ultra Macro Lens will make your insects float in front of you right before your eyes.

-It comes with the Laowa 9 element system and an 8-element system for those who need to work with full-frame cameras.
+It comes with the Laowa 9-element and 8-element systems for those who need to work with full-frame cameras.

-The bokeh effect from this lens is stunning when used properly.
+The bokeh effect from this lens is stunning when used correctly.

-If desired, take fantastic portraits or static objects by putting the camera even closer to focus!
+If desired, take fantastic portraits or static objects by putting the camera closer to focus!

 This lens is perfect for anyone interested in close-up insect or flower photography.